JunyiZhao815/JunyiZhao815/README.md

 - 👋 Hi, I’m @JunyiZhao815
-- 👀 I’m a student in WKU(Wenzhou-Kean University)
+- 👀 I’m currently a student at Duke University
-- 🌱 I’m Major in Mathematics(Data Analysis track)
+- 🌱 I’m Major in Electrical and Computer Engineering, software development track
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to obtain a sde intern opportunity
-- 📫 How to reach me ...
+- 📫 Please concact me zjy1298892386@gmail.com

 <!---
 JunyiZhao815/JunyiZhao815 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.